Umuzi-org/ACN-syllabus/README.md

 pipenv shell
 python lint.py

-# to install new packages simply use pipenv and it will install and automatically update the Pipfile and Pipfile.lock  with the newly
+# to install any new packages simply use pipenv and it will install and automatically update the Pipfile and Pipfile.lock  with the newly
 # installed package
 # for example, if you want to install pandas:
 pipenv install pandas

 ```

-Then if you want to run the linter again, you dont need to do the whole setup again.
+Then if you want to run the linter again, you dont need to run pipenv install.
 Do this:

 ```
-# activate your venv
-source venv/bin/activate

-# and run the linter
+# activate pipenv environment and run the linter
+pipenv shell
 python lint.py

 ```